DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 ---

-## 3. Language as a Colonial Template
+## 4. Language as Colonial Template

 Language itself expresses this dynamic:

 * English is made the world standard language – not out of necessity, but out of dominance.
 * Terms like **non-binary**, **privilege**, **white fragility**, **identity politics**, and **toxic masculinity** are adopted globally without cultural rooting.
-* Thus, **discourse structure** is colonized – thought processes no longer follow the inner logic of a cultural space, but a **US-American conflict model**.
+* Thus, **discourse structure** is colonized – thought processes no longer follow the inner logic of a culture, but a **US-American conflict model**.

 ### ASCII Diagram: Linguistic Overwriting